jbisetto/free-genai-bootcamp-2025/opea-comps/mega-services/README.md

 ## Overview

-This directory contains the OPEA Chat Bootcamp Service, a microservice that provides a chat completion API endpoint.
-The service is built using Python and FastAPI, and is containerized using Docker.
+This is an implementation of the microservice that was demoed in the bootcamp livestream for week 4.

 ## How It Works